chenry/momentumMemberCheckin/docs/DeveloperDocumentation.md

 1. Click the button titled `Select folder` next to the `Source Folder` text box
 1. Choose the `DatabaseBackup` folder and select `Open`
 1. Click on the `Run` button that is near the top of the tab that is titled `BSON Folder Import`

+### Setup Postman Collection
+We are using postman to test the various endpoints in the application and supporting services.
+You will find the PostMan collection for this project at the root titled `Momentum.postman_collection.json`.

+Please setup an environment in Postman, with the following variables (I will share the values later):
+- PUBLIC_API_KEY
+- PRIVATE_API_KEY
+- CONSTITUENT_ID